Emerald Series and Books

 Prior to article submission, authors should clear permission to use any content that has not been created by them.
-Failure to do so may lead to lengthy delays in publication.
+Failure to do so will lead to lengthy delays in publication or removal of content from the chapter.
 Emerald is unable to publish any copy which has permission pending.
 The rights Emerald require are:

 - Non-exclusive rights to reproduce the material in the article or book chapter.

 - Print and electronic rights.

 - To use the material for the life of the work (i.e. there should be no time restrictions on the re-use of material e.g. a one-year licence).

 When reproducing tables, figures or excerpts from another source, it is expected that:

 - Authors obtain the necessary written permission in advance from any third party owners of copyright for the use in print and electronic formats of any of their text, illustrations, graphics, or other material, in their manuscript.